nikhilyarlagadda/LSRE-NIKHILYARLAGADDA/Seminars/seminarnotes.md

 Reference:
 [1]	T. H. E. B. C. G. Matrix, “Management Accounting – Business Strategy,” vol. 6, no. January, pp. 5–7, 2005.

+<h5>Home Work</h5>
+ -  What tools are available for requirements management?
+   <p>  Requirements management tools help the organizations in defining and documenting requirements by allowing them to store the requirements in a central location.
+It helps the team members to find the requirements what is to be developed and the customers access the requirements to check whether the requirements are specified properly or not.
+It also helps in the process of classification and prioritization of requirements.According to the authors [1], [2], [3] some of the tools used for the requirements management are as follows:</p>
+   -  Borland CaliberRM
+   -  Sophist Group CARE 3.2
+   -  Steeltrace Catalyze Enterprise
+   -  ViewSet PACE
+   -  Insoft Prosareq
+   -  IBM Rational RequisitePro
+   -  Igatech Systems RDT
+   -  RBC RMTrack
+   -  Serena RTM
+   -  SpeeDEV RM
+   -  Telelogic DOORS
+   -  Teledyne Brown XTie-RT
+   -  CASE Spec
+   -  Case Complete
+   -  Polarion Reqs